Bl4ck-Mesa-Lab/General-Electronics/README.md

 ## Desciption :

-This project contains all informations about desing and coding of sensors embedded in a camera housing for diving.
+This project contains all informations about design and coding of sensors embedded in a camera housing for diving.

 ## Equipemnt used :